LeeMidyette/report-dashlet/alfresco-module/README.txt

 Pre-requisites
 --------------
+Alfresco 3.4.x  (this package tested on Alfresco Enterprise 3.4.6).
-Alfresco 3.4 or better (this package tested on Alfresco Enterprise 3.4SP1).
+Alfresco 4.0  (this package tested on Alfresco Enterprise 4.0.0).

 Installation